emrhngngr/todolist/README.md

-# React To-Do List Application
+# React & Redux To-Do List Application

 This is a simple To-Do List application built with React.
 It allows users to manage their daily tasks efficiently by adding, deleting, and marking tasks as completed.